* Bund yields pull back from recent 2-1/2 month low

 * Markets on edge after report ECB discussed taper options

-* Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr (Adds Austria 100-year details, updates prices)
+* Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr (Recasts)

-European Central Bank policy will remain accommodative for longer than in previous cases of demand shock, which is likely to limit any damage from the euro's appreciation, ECB Executive Board member Benoit Coeure said on Monday.
+European Central Bank policy will remain accommodative for longer than in previous cases of demand shock, likely limiting the negative impact of the euro's appreciation, ECB Executive Board member Benoit Coeure said on Monday.

-Those comments briefly pushed bond yields lower across the bloc, but the impact proved fleeting.
+Those comments briefly pushed bond yields across the bloc lower but the impact proved fleeting.

-Analysts said Friday's report by Reuters that ECB officials generally agreed their next move would be to cut bond purchases, and have discussed four options, highlighted that a tapering of stimulus is coming and tempered demand for bonds.
+Analysts said Friday's report from Reuters that ECB officials generally agree their next move would be to cut bond purchases, and have discussed four options, highlighted that a tapering of stimulus is on the way and tempered demand for bonds.

-"On Thursday, there was a lot of relief that the ECB would stick to its expansionary stance, but latest comments suggest there is an ongoing discussion and that there are several council members in favour of a less expansionary stance," DZ Bank strategist Daniel Lenz said, referring to last week's ECB meeting.
+"On Thursday there was a lot of relief that the ECB would stick to its expansionary stance, but latest comments suggest there is an ongoing discussion and that there are several council members in favour of a less expansionary stance," said DZ Bank strategist Daniel Lenz, referring to last week's ECB meeting.

 "We learnt the buying volume could be lower than previous market expectations."

-Germany's Bund yield rose 2 basis points to 0.335 percent , up nearly 5 bps from 2 1/2-month lows hit on Friday.
+Germany's Bund yield rose 1.5 basis points to 0.33 percent , up 4 bps from 2-1/2 month lows hit on Friday.
 It briefly hit session lows around 0.32 percent after Coeure's comments.

-Two-year German bond yields also pulled back from last week's 4 1/2-month lows to trade at minus 0.77 percent .
+Two-year German bond yields also pulled back from last week's 4-1/2 month lows to trade a tad higher at minus 0.78 percent.

 "The bond market has now got to a certain level where it needs new information before acting," said Orlando Green, European fixed income strategist at Credit Agricole.
 "There wasn't anything really new in Coeure's comments."

-Demand for safe-haven assets generally also diminished as the weekend passed with no further missile tests from North Korea when it celebrated its founding anniversary and powerful storm Irma weakened.
+Demand for safe-haven assets generally also took a knock as the weekend passed with no further missile tests from North Korea when it celebrated its founding anniversary and powerful storm Irma weakened.

-Irma has caused a number of deaths and knocked out electricity to 3 million homes and businesses on its way up the Florida coast, raising concern about its impact on the U.S. economy.
+Irma has caused a number of deaths and knocked out electricity to 3 million homes and businesses on its way up the Florida coast, raising concerns about impact on the U.S. economy.

-(Reporting by Dhara Ranasinghe; editing by Larry King)
+(Reporting by Dhara Ranasinghe; editing by Jon Boyle)